eProsima/Fast-DDS-docs/docs/advanced.rst

 **********

 *eProsima Fast RTPS* implements an architecture of pluggable transports.
-Current version implements four transports: UDPv4, UDPv6, TCPv4 and TCPv6.
+Current version implements five transports: UDPv4, UDPv6, TCPv4, TCPv6 and SHM.
 By default, when a :class:`Participant` is created, one built-in UDPv4 transport is configured.
 You can add custom transports using the attribute ``rtps.userTransports``.